-The final Federal Financial Report (SF-425) for your grant is due to the COPS Office no later than 90 days after the end of the grant period.
+The final FFR (SF-425) for your grant is due to the COPS Office no later than 90 days after the end of the grant period.
 The final report should reflect the total amount of federal expenditures and the amount of unobligated funds, if any.
-The federal funds expended should reflect only the actual allowable incurred salary and fringe benefit costs for the 36-month grant period that each grant position was occupied.
 Additionally, it should reconcile with the amount of funds drawn down by your agency.